-- · ACPI power management
+- ACPI power management

-- SuperDoctor® 5

-- · Power button override mechanism

-- · Wake-on LAN

-- · Power-on mode for AC power recovery
+- Power-on mode for AC power recovery

-- Intel® Intelligent Power Node Manager 4.0 (available when the Supermicro Power Manager [SPM] is installed and a special power supply is used
+- Intel® Intelligent Power Node Manager 3.0 (available when the Supermicro Power Manager [SPM] is installed and a special power supply is used.
+See the note on page 20.)

 - Management Engine (ME)